Victorian Fireplace Shop, Karen Duke

 Duke had been in the fireplace business for nearly 25 years, including more than 10 at the Victorian Fireplace Shop, but she felt like her business was not getting anywhere.
 “We had sold more than ever, but there was no money in the bank,” Duke says.
 “It was very frustrating to be doing the same thing for so many years and not learn the secret to how to make it work.”

 Duke's daughter, a business student at a local university, heard about SCORE from a professor in one of her classes and thought they could help.
 Together, the family outlined what help they thought they needed, and then contacted the Richmond SCORE chapter for assistance.

 By refocusing the company's efforts and delegating tasks, Victorian Fireplace Shop was able to set itself up for another decade of success.
-Duke was even able to open Victorian Curtain Shop, a division of the Fireplace Shop offering vintage-style linens.
+Duke was even able to open the Victorian Curtain Shop, a division of the Fireplace Shop offering vintage-style linens.

 Duke met with mentors Steve Shapiro and Hugh Greene.
 Shapiro, an accountant, saw that the company would benefit from more rigorous bookkeeping.
 Greene helped Duke break the business down, analyze individual aspects and understand how they fit together to improve the overall business.

 Greene also encouraged Duke to rethink her business focus.
 Duke's husband Mike spent most of his time in the field doing installation work.
 But the growth of the business they were getting from internet orders — including customers from as far away as California, New York, and Pennsylvania — meant that bringing Mike down off customers’ rooftops and inside to help with sales would make more sense.

 Today, while they maintain the retail operation that thrives through online sales, the company also manages equipment manufacturing and serves as a supplier to other retail businesses.